Indigenous Knowledge and the UN Decade of Indigenous Languages.

 The UN Decade of Indigenous Languages

-The UN Decade of Indigenous Languages (2022 to 2031) recognises the right to preserve, revitalize and promote languages, and linguistic diversity in sustainable development.
+The UN Decade of Indigenous Languages (2022 to 2031) recognises the importance of preserving, revitalizing and promoting languages, and linguistic diversity in sustainable development.

 UNESCO is responsible for the global action plan which will be implemented during the Decade of Indigenous Languages.